 Where are your training events held?

-IACIS offers an annual training event in Lake Mary, Florida the last week of April and the first week of May each year.
-There are generally 150-300 students who attend the “Orlando” event (Lake Mary is a suburb of Orlando).
+IACIS offers an annual training event in Orlando, Florida the last week of April and the first week of May each year.
+There are generally 150-300 students who attend the “Orlando” event.

 A second training event, funded by OLAF, is held in Europe each year.
 The training event was hosted in Germany from 2007 – 2012 and has been hosted in Croatia since 2013.